Flexiana/datascript-diff/readme.md

-# Test task for RoamResearch (RR)
+# RoamResearch (RR)

-This project is a test task to implements a diff algorithm, it works with some **Clojure/Script** data-structures, these are:
+This project implements a diff algorithm, it works with some **Clojure/Script** data-structures, these are:

 - Vectors, e.g. `[1 2 3 4]`.
 - Maps, e.g. `{:key "value"}`.